EvolverSwiftUI/IntroductionToFrontEnd/README.md

  eg: Changing colors, font, sizes, images and texts etc.

 # Breaking down into small parts
-Break into small parts
+Break into small parts.
 Pick one part and write code for that part and test the output.
-Repeat the same for every part
+Repeat the same for every part.

 # FrondEnd Tech Stack
 1. HTML